-Come, let us praise God joyfully.
+L: Come, let us praise God joyfully!

-Let us come to God with thanksgiving.
+P: Let us come to God with thanksgiving.

-For this wonderful world in which we live; for things great and small, beautiful and awesome; for seen and unseen splendors;
+L: For this wonderful world in which we live; for the tings great and small, beautiful and awesome; for seen and unseen splendors;

-For the freedom to worship you in spirit and in truth in our churches, in our homes, and in the sanctuary of the outdoors;
+L: For the freedom to worship you in spirit and in truth in our churches, in our homes, and in the sanctuary of the outdoors;

-For the ministry of camp and conference centers across the Presbyterian Church (U.S.A.) denomination; including those General Assembly centers, Ghost Ranch, Montreat and Stony Point;
+L: For the ministry of camp and conference centers across the Presbyterian Church (USA) denomination;

-For the ministry of our local camp or conference center;
+L: For the ministry of our local camp and conference centers;

-For the service of all servants working in this ministry; employees and volunteers, directors, counselors, cooks, maintenance workers;
+L: For the service of all servants working in these ministries; employees and volunteers, directors, counselors, cooks, maintenance workers,

-For the opportunity to serve as partners in the stewardship of the land;
+L: For the opportunity to serve as partners in stewardship of the land;

-Above all, O God, for your Son, Jesus Christ, who, by example, has taught us to set ourselves apart from the world to pray and meditate.
+L: Above all, O God, for your Son, Jesus Christ, who, by example, as taught us to set ourselves apart from the world to pray and meditate.

-We thank and praise you, Eternal God for all your goodness to us.
+P: We thank and praise you, eternal God for all your goodness to us.

-Amen.
+Amen

-- Adapted from "A Litany of Thanksgiving," Book of Common Worship.
+-Adapted from "A Litany of Thanksgiving," Book of Common Worship